-We utilize all data resources to look at the area of needs including our new state assessment WY-TOPP, common assessment in Math and ELA, Universal Screening, ILP's, report cards and other sources.
+We utilize all data resources to look at the area of needs including our new state assessment WY-TOPP, common assessment in Math and ELA, Acadience, ILP's, report cards and other sources.
 We use these sources to discuss the needs of intervention during our Professional Learning Communities.
-We target the needs, set goals and then monitor the progress of our students.
+We target the needs, set goals, and then monitor the progress of our students.
+These other data resources support what the previous state accountability report shows.